-HTC is the heat transfer coefficient, Tglass is the glass temperature at the interface glass-mold and Tmold is the mean temperature of the sold mold.
+HTC is the heat transfer coefficient, Tglass is the glass temperature at the interface glass-mold and Tmold is the mean temperature of the solid mold.
 The heat transfer coefficient HTC used is constant over time, but if better experimental data is available this can be modified easily.

 The container geometry is created in a CAD (Computer-Aided Design) system.
 The market for CAD software is huge and in most cases CAD vendors use their own format for saving and interchanging the data.

 If the User decided to investigate a modified geometry only the geometry has to be replaced.
 All other input data can be reused.
-Once the 3-D CAD geometry is imported the User can simply select the geometrical dimension of the model.
-That means the User is able to run the simulation in 2-D (axis-symmetric), 3-D part or full 3-D without changing the CAD geometry or modifiying the simulation conditions.
+Once the 3-D CAD geometry is imported the User can easily select the geometrical dimension of the model.
+That means the User is able to run the simulation in 2-D (axis-symmetric), 3-D part or full 3-D without changing the CAD geometry or modifying the simulation conditions.

-Providing and maintaining all these formats turns out to be profitable, but fortunately all CAD packages support the well-know STEP or ACIS format to exchange the data between different CAD systems.
+Providing and maintaining all these formats turns out to be profitable, but fortunately all CAD packages support the well-known STEP or ACIS format to exchange the data between different CAD systems.
 The ACIS format supports faces and the STEP format supports in addition volumes.
-Due to the fact that the Nogrid software needs only faces in 3-D and edged in 2-D, the ACIS interface would be fine, but the STEP format provides in addition the possibilities to give faces a name already within the CAD system.
+Due to the fact that the Nogrid software needs only faces in 3-D and edges in 2-D, the ACIS interface would be fine, but the STEP format provides in addition the possibilities to give faces a name already within the CAD system.

 Figure 2: Container imported using STEP interface

 The Nogrid software can import the STEP file including all face names.
 This is very important, because in that case the Nogrid software can connect all faces with the corresponding initial and boundary conditions and run the simulation without any additional user interaction.
 What does that mean?